wingkwong/leetcode-the-hard-way/solutions/0000-0099/0033-search-in-rotated-sorted-array-medium.md

             # left sorted portion
             if nums[mid] >= nums[l]:
-                # are we in left sorted portion or right sorted portion
                 if target > nums[mid] or target < nums[l]:
                     # search left
                     l = mid + 1